alimz758/IOS-Development/Weather-App/README.md

-This is a weather app that uses Weather API and manipulate the JSON file.
-It does http get request.
+This is a weather app that uses the Weather API and manipulates the JSON file.
+It does an http get request.

 It uses the phone GPS to show the weather for the current location, also the user can search for a city to get the

 weather for a specific location.

-Note: The image assests are not designed by me; I have only coded the app
+Note: The image assests are not designed by me; I have only coded the app.

 To make such a app you need to have access to Cocoapod